fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         3. Select a product/item to view its details.
     - Expected Result:
         - The user can view the details of the selected product/item.

+### Add product/item to wishlist[Completed]
+- Scenario 1: Successfully add product/item to wishlist
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page.
+        3. Select a product/item to wishlist.
+        4. Click the "heart" icon.
+    - Expected Result:
+        - The product/item is added to the user's wishlist.

+### View items in wishlist[Completed]
+- Scenario 1: Successfully view items in wishlist
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the wishlist page.
+        3. View the list of items in the wishlist.
+    - Expected Result:
+        - The user can view the list of items in the wishlist.

+### Remove item from wishlist[Completed]
+- Scenario 1: Successfully remove item from wishlist
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the wishlist page.
+        3. Remove the selected item from the wishlist.
+    - Expected Result:
+        - The item is removed from the user's wishlist.